QENS data reduction#

 "L2": backscattered_l2,

-# Insert a new function for the wavelength.
+# Insert new functions for the wavelength and Q.

 "final_wavelength": wavelength_from_analyzer,